 Before the tour started, my friends and I got into the spirit of the occasion by going out to dinner and telling each other about our close encounters (if any) with ghosts in our past – and surprisingly most of us could speak in the affirmative.
 My humble story was this one.
 To this day I really don’t know what to think about it.

-By 8.30pm we’d wandered down to The Haunted Bookshop on McKillop St and were ready to walk.
+We wandered down to The Haunted Bookshop on McKillop St at 8.30pm and were ready to walk.

 We were expecting fifteen, maybe twenty people.
 Not the massive group that showed up, equally keen on such a frosty night to be entertained.
 I noticed once our tour guide, Drew, owner of the bookshop, got out his walkie talkie/ megaphone that many local apartment dwellers came over to their windows to draw the blinds, well versed in the tour that has been running for fifteen years now (or perhaps it was a coincidence..)